XertroV/tm-autosave-replays-for-mediatracker/README.md

 Demo video loading saved replays in replay editor: [https://youtu.be/eSFR6YYNW3Q](https://youtu.be/eSFR6YYNW3Q)

-Replays are saved when the `UISequence` is `Podium` or `UIInteraction`.
+Replays are saved when the `UISequence` is `Podium`, `EndRound`, or `UIInteraction`.
 In KO rounds, `UIInteraction` happens at the end of each round, and the 'save replay' will save just that last race.
+In Ranked, `EndRound` happens at the end of each race.
 In Time Attack sessions, `Podium` happens at the end, and `UIInteraction` usually doesn't happens.
-(The plugin won't save an extra replay when one follows the other.)
+(The plugin won't save an extra replay when one follows the other, in any case.)

 Note: there will be a noticeable lag spike at the end of long sessions with many players.
 Many megabytes of replay data may be saved per session.
+If you run into problems, you might need to increase the plugin timeout in `Settings > Script Engine > Script execution timeout`.

 License: Public Domain